Proposal (285) to South American Classification Committee

 Comments from Robbins: "YES to both, although I put more faith in the three molecular data sets over the combined morphological/behavior/molecular data set in placement of Ortalis, i.e., I suspect that despite the historical inertia clouding our views, Ortalis is indeed aligned with the curassows."

-Additional comments from Donegan: "Re Van Remsen's comment on the depth of the divisions in this family, Pereira et al. (2002) hypothesised the following periods (95% confidence interval) for major divisions in the Cracidae: Guans vs. Other Cracids - 26.9-40.6 million years ago (Early Oligocene) [extralimital Oreophasis: 26.6-36.1 mya (Early Oligocene)] Ortalis: 25.8-36.5 mya (Early Oligocene).
+Additional comments from Anonymous: "Re Van Remsen's comment on the depth of the divisions in this family, Pereira et al. (2002) hypothesised the following periods (95% confidence interval) for major divisions in the Cracidae: Guans vs. Other Cracids - 26.9-40.6 million years ago (Early Oligocene) [extralimital Oreophasis: 26.6-36.1 mya (Early Oligocene)] Ortalis: 25.8-36.5 mya (Early Oligocene).

 "Other generic-level divergences are postulated to have occurred in the Miocene or later.